 EMAIL (preferred contact): Check your NTCC email EVERYDAY.
 Email is the official form of communication used here at NTCC, and if you do not check it regularly, you will miss important deadline information.
-Most emailed questions to the instructor will be responded to within 24 hours, but usually within a few hours during normal waking hours.
+Most emailed questions to the instructor will be responded to within 24 hours.

-TEXT MESSAGING (903-220-3658): I do not usually give my private phone number to students, but these are not usual times.
-I respect your privacy.
+TEXT MESSAGING (903-220-3658): I respect your privacy.
 Please respect mine.
-If you must text me, please identify yourself in the text and try to stay within normal business hours.
+If you must text me, identify yourself in the text and try to stay within normal business hours.